laravel/docs/queues.md

     php artisan queue:work redis

-You may customize your queue worker even further by only processing particular queues for a given connection.
+By default the worker only processes the default queue of the specified connection, so if you have a non-default queue name you have to pass the queue name to the worker.
 For example, if all of your emails are processed in an `emails` queue on your `redis` queue connection, you may issue the following command to start a worker that only processes that queue:

     php artisan queue:work redis --queue=emails